65 Best Books for 5 Year Olds To Read in 2023

 *Classic book for 5 year olds

 When Peter Rabbit doesn’t heed the warning from his mother to stay out of Mr. McGregor’s garden, he has to make a tricky escape!
-After being chased and getting lost, he finally makes his way home.

 This classic has been around for over 100 years and is a must read for all children!